edithturn/42-silicon-valley-netwhat/17_about_tcp/Readme.md

 - There is not sequencing of data in TCP.
 If ordering is requiered, it has to be managed by the application layer.
 - TCP is a connection-oriented protocol.

+ :pencil2: **Answer:**
-Answer: " There is not sequencing of data in TCP.
-If ordering is requiered, it has to be managed by the application layer." is not TRUE.
+**There is not sequencing of data in TCP.
+If ordering is requiered, it has to be managed by the application layer." is not TRUE.**